 If you are sending your survey to respondents who speak different languages (for example, English and French speakers in Canada), and need to have the appropriate version displayed to different respondents.
 Conjointly has automatic translation functionality that can help you pre-translate the survey before professional translators are engaged.

-Setting up translations for your study
+Setting up automatic translations for your study

-Find translation settings under “Advanced settings” and click “Edit translations”.
+Find translation settings under Advanced settings and click on to launch a pop-up: